SamuelRHirst/HiFi_Genome_Assembly_and_Annotation/Assembly_Walkthrough.md

 Most of this pipeline is run on a supercomputer (HPC), and we highly recommend using **[Miniconda3](https://www.anaconda.com/docs/getting-started/miniconda/install)** to manage environments and tools.

 Why Miniconda?

-> Because juggling bioinformatics software is like herding cats — and conda is the cat whisperer. 🐱
 > It handles versions, dependencies, and environments so you don’t scream into the void every time something breaks.

 To install Miniconda3, follow the [official instructions here](https://www.anaconda.com/docs/getting-started/miniconda/install), or ask your HPC support if it's already installed.
 Most clusters have it available as a module or pre-installed in user space.